-- Course Communication & Logistics Quiz, which details how the class is run (communication methods, how to submit assignments, what is and is not in scope, etc.) - Academic Integrity Quiz, which reviews our expectations in terms of collaboration and plagiarism - Onboarding Exam (graded), which provides students a chance to test their environment to see if it meets our unique Exam Proctoring requirements, and ensures students understand our unique proctoring requirements.
+- Course Communication & Logistics Quiz, which details how the class is run (communication methods, how to submit assignments, what is and is not in scope, etc.) - Academic Integrity Quiz, which reviews our expectations in terms of collaboration and plagiarism - Onboarding Exam, which provides students a chance to test their environment to see if it meets our unique Exam Proctoring requirements, and ensures students understand our unique proctoring requirements. - A separate, ungraded Mock Exam will be made available after the Onboarding Exam deadline passes to allow students to test their environments for the rest of the semester.

 These are mandatory and are together worth 3% of the final grade.
-There are unlimited attempts at each quiz (with incorrect answers marked) until they are due.
+There are unlimited attempts at each logistics quiz (with incorrect answers marked) until they are due.
 Please see the schedule and Canvas for official due dates.